GoldScorpion69/LBS/README.md

 Download the latest ENB Series from http://enbdev.com/download_mod_tesskyrimse.htm and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your Skyrim Special Edition folder inside your steamapps/common folder.

-Now enter your Skyrim SE directory.
-Inside you will find a file named "binkw64.dll".
-Rename it by adding an underscore to the end, like so: "binkw64_.dll".
 Finally, copy all of the files from the _game folder files_ directory inside the LSM installation directory to your Skyrim SE directory.

 ## A note on BodySlide